 The Non-Executive / Independent Directors may receive a monthly remuneration by way of Director's fees invoiced to the Company.
-All non-executive members will be required to attend frequent BoD meetings.
-Attendance via teleconference is accepted in cases where the director cannot appear in person due to overseas travel.

-Employees/other staff:
+Risk-taking employees/other staff:

 Employees are entitled to both fixed and variable remuneration.
 For the fixed remuneration, the employees will be entitled to an annual remuneration paid in 13 instalments as may be approved by the BoD.
 The fixed remuneration will include any statutory contributions (such as social insurance) by the employee.
 The variable remuneration will be based on the individual performance of each employee and the Company's performance.